Selection of lecturers and experts

 • Dr Lisa Rösler

-Lisa Rösler was a research and teaching associate at the Department of Criminal Law and Criminology at the University of Vienna.
-Further, she was a research assistant at the Austrian Center for Law Enforcement Sciences (ALES).
+Lisa Rösler is a research and teaching associate at the Department of Criminal Law and Criminology at the University of Vienna.
+Further, she is a research assistant at the Austrian Center for Law Enforcement Sciences (ALES).
 With her doctoral thesis, she examined the use of alternative sanctions in the field of Austrian drug prohibition law and proposed necessary adaptions of law and enforcement.
-Currently, she is working at the Federal Ministry of the Interior.

 • Mag.a Ines Rössl